Morgawr/yokubi/src/Section1/Part2/Lesson20.md

 It is common to answer questions asked with の with statements that end in のだ.

-Note: Sometimes you may see の questions that end with のだ instead, often with a ？ at the end and the tone will make it clear it’s a question.
+Note: Sometimes you may see の questions that end with のだ instead, often with a ？ at the end and the tone will make it clear it's a question.
 There is no big difference from a normal の question but it sounds stronger and potentially more aggressive: 何してるんだ？！